Manage Accounts & Groups

 - effective group: the group that is under effect now.
 It can be the group current user belongs to, user can own the group access of the file

-shows the groups this user belongs to- the first group output is the effective group
+- groupsshows the groups this user belongs to- the first group output is the effective group

-to switch to other group as effective group (starts a new shell.
+- use newgrpto switch to other group as effective group (starts a new shell.
 Need to exit if wish to go back to previous shell)

-- root can add a user into a group using
+- root can add a user into a group using usermod.
+It can also be done by the group admin usinggpasswd

-A line in /etc/gshadow looks like root:::root
+A line in /etc/gshadow looks like root:::root parts are:

 - Group name